-However, there is an even newer type of coaching that is just beginning to be implemented in the education world in the last few years.
+However, there is an even newer type of personal development coaching that is just beginning to be implemented in the education world in the last few years.
 This is the domain of personal professional coaching (PPC).
-PPC is based in many sciences such as neuroscience, leadership, health, wellness, psychology, education and business.
+PPC is based in many sciences such as neuroscience, leadership, health, wellness, education, business, cognitive psychology, and other psychology domains.
 PPC is finding its way into schools in order to integrate social and emotional learning, leadership, and life & well-being practices as part of a positive, healthy and empowering paradigm shift.

 “…while many different styles of coaching exist within and outside of education, all coaching styles, including PPC, adhere to the best practices of a collaborative relationship that supports the client in setting and achieving specific goals (Kemp, 2008).
 Furthermore, some research is showing that behavior changes in teachers, due to the development process of coaching, may positively impact student achievement (Brown, Reumann-Moore, Hugh, Christman, & Riffer, 2009).
 [PPC] is being increasingly recognized as effective professional development (PD) for educators who work directly with students and serve in leadership roles (Van Nieuwerburgh, 2012).
 In the context of a coaching session, educators can self-reflect, let down their guards, seek feedback, and put plans in motion for their improvement.
 Whether they need to improve mental models about classroom situations, manage expectations of student success, or use effective communication strategies, coaching gives them opportunities to explore these thoughts and behaviors.
 This exploration sets in motion an intentional change process that fosters intrinsic motivation for goal attainment (Boyatzis, 2006).
 The looked-for results are self-directed behavioral changes that are more likely to be attended to and sustained over time….these findings support the notion that client-centered coaching focused on personal development might have a greater chance of promoting sustainable changes in social and emotional skills and behaviors than didactic coaching focused on professional compliance to instructional techniques (Smith et al., 2009).”

-For the past decade, i.b.mee. has been using a type of evidence-based PPC, or what we call Empowerment Coaching, with principals, teachers, and students as part of an informal research project to integrate high-level wellness, SEL, leadership and purpose-driven, value-centered learning into classrooms and schools.
-Empowerment Coaching is a type of trauma-informed communication that integrates naturally into teaching communication, and which prioritizes life and well-being, and social-emotional learning.
+For the past decade, i.b.mee. has been using a type of evidence-based PPC, or what we call Empowerment Coaching, with principals, teachers, and students as part of an action research project to integrate high-level wellness, SEL, leadership and purpose-driven, value-centered learning into classrooms and schools.
+Empowerment Coaching is a type of trauma-informed mindset, way of being, and communication dialogue that integrates naturally into teaching communication, and which prioritizes personal well-being.
 Empowerment Coaching increases educators’ and students’ wellness, empowerment, heart-centered leadership and purpose-driven, value-centered goal setting through connected, empowered partnership relationships and the integration of personal and environmental social, emotional, physical and mental learning objectives and activities.

-We see teachers as trauma-informed life, well-being, and learning Empowerment Coaches in the Classroom…A COACH IN EVERY CLASSROOM.
+We see teachers as trauma-informed, Life and Learning Empowerment Coaches in the Classroom…A COACH IN EVERY CLASSROOM.
 We see school administrators as Empowerment Coaches for their staff and students.
-We believe that educators as Empowerment Coaches is the missing link to the positive shift in the education system…SO SCHOOLS ARE WHERE EVERYONE THRIVES. ….schools where students and teachers can’t wait to wake up and go to school every day because they are excited to have another experience of how their gifts, innovations, ideas, and personal passions will come alive and contribute to the greater good today.
+We have found that educators as Empowerment Coaches are the missing link to the positive SHIFT in the education system…SO SCHOOLS ARE WHERE EVERYONE THRIVES. ….schools where students and teachers can’t wait to wake up and go to school every day because they are excited to have another experience of how their gifts, innovations, ideas, and personal passions will come alive and contribute to the greater good today.